Diversity, Equity, and Inclusion in the Department of Entomology

 - David Mota-Sanchez (he/him)

 In response to national events in the spring of 2020, the Department composed a letter dated June 4 about our commitment to creating a safe and supportive environment.
+The DEI committee invites you to submit your suggestions through the MSU Entomology Equity and Inclusion Suggestion Form.

 Current Departmental DEI Initiatives